kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Layout

 I use **CSS Flexbox** for layout works in Sametable.
-There was no need for any CSS frameworks at all.
+There was no need for any CSS frameworks.
 Learn CSS Flexbox from its first principles to do more with less code.
-Plus, in many cases, the result is already responsive thanks to the layout algorithms, saving those `@media` queries.
+Plus, in many cases, the result would already be responsive thanks to the layout algorithms, saving those `@media` queries.

 Let's see how to build a common layout in Flexbox with a minimal amount of CSS: